-Visit the URS Resources Page on the LAUNCH website to download the appropriate template for your discipline or to access the LaTeX template through Overleaf.
+Visit the URS Resources Page on the Office of Undergraduate Research (UGR) website to download the appropriate template for your discipline or to access the LaTeX template through Overleaf.
 Please contact us at ugr@tamu.edu for inquiries about templates.